University of California, Merced: Development

+Recent history

 The campus groundbreaking ceremony was held October 25, 2002, and the first day of undergraduate classes was September 6, 2005 with 706 freshmen, 132 transfer students, and 37 graduate students.
-Three years and eight months later, on May 16, 2009, First Lady Michelle Obama gave the commencement address for the university's first full graduating class.
+First Lady Michelle Obama gave the commencement address for the university's first full graduating class.
+The campaign to bring Michelle Obama to campus was started by the students of the graduating class where they wrote over 900 cards asking her to come.
+The commencement was the First Lady's first commencement speaker event.

+With the start of the great recession between 2007 and 2009 the University of California was hit with budget cuts by the state.
+During this time Andrew Scull and 22 other faculty members from UC San Diego authored a letter calling for UC Merced, UC Riverside, and UC Santa Cruz to be closed as a way to save money.
+Their reasoning was that these institutions were "in substantial measure teaching institutions".
+In response to this UC President Mark Yudoff wrote a letter to the leaders of all ten campuses to assure them that there would be no campus closures.

-In 2010, the United States Census Bureau made UC Merced its own separate census-designated place.
-Later that same year, the new student housing facilities, The Summits, opened to provide two additional residential halls for incoming students.
+In 2010, the new student housing facilities, The Summits, opened to provide two additional residential halls for incoming students.
 The two four-story buildings, Tenaya Hall and Cathedral Hall, are reserved primarily for incoming freshmen students.
 Three years later, another housing facility, Half Dome, was built next to the existing Tenaya and Cathedral Halls.
 Half Dome houses both freshman and continuing students.

+In 2010, the United States Census Bureau made UC Merced its own separate census-designated place.
 The university is a census-designated place (CDP) that is uninhabited as of both the 2010 and 2020 census.
-In addition to lacking population the University covers all of it land in this census-designated place.
+In addition to lacking population the university covers all of its land in this census-designated place.

 In January 2015, UC Merced was nationally classified with the Carnegie Classification for community engagement, along with UC Davis and UCLA.
+Later that year the University of California started the push to expand the campus capacity to 10,000 students and double its square footage as part of Project 2020.
+The expansion would be the largest growth in both buildings and students on campus to date, and includes dorms, offices, classrooms and recreation areas.

 On November 4, 2015, 18-year-old student Faisal Mohammad stabbed and injured four people with a hunting knife before being shot to death by a campus police officer.